-The following will be treated as academic misconduct under this regulation:
+The following will be considered as Academic misconduct under this regulation:

 - 1. Plagiarism, including but not limited to: - a) Using the ideas or concepts of another person without appropriately acknowledging the source of the information. - b) Failure to properly paraphrase or quote a source within the document. - c) Failure to cite a source within the document where necessary. - d) Failure to add a properly prepared reference section or bibliography at the end of the document. - e) Providing false sources as acknowledgement. - f) Producing work prepared and written by anyone other than the person submitting the assignment. - g) Copying another person's work partly or wholly and handing it in as one's own. - h) Two or more students copying all or part of each other's work and submitting their individual documents as their own, independent pieces of work, also known as collusion. - 2.
-Posting course assignment questions on social media, websites or any other online site, app or tool, especially when this is done to solicit answers to these questions.
-Providing false information as evidence. - 3.
-Handing in a document under a false name, or the name of another person. - 4.
-Sabotaging or stealing another person's work. - 5.
-Submitting a part or all of a single assignment or project to meet the requirements of an assessment in two different classes except where such a practice is expressly permitted - 6.
-Cheating in examinations by any means including but not limited to using notes, calculators or mobile phones when not permitted, obtaining an examination paper ahead of the normal schedule or sending someone else to take the examination on one's behalf. - 7.
-Tampering with equipment provided for a given assessment, such as tampering with or shutting down the computer during a computer-based assessment - 8.
-Any attempt to change one's grade by unauthorised means. - 9.
-Any act which aids another person in committing an act of academic misconduct. - 10.
-Any other act which a Dean or higher officer may determine to be an act of academic misconduct.
+Handing in a document under a false name, or the name of another person. - 3.
+Sabotaging or stealing another person's work. - 4.
+Submitting a part or all of a single assignment or project to meet the requirements of an assessment in two different classes except where such a practice is expressly permitted. - 5.
+Cheating in examinations by any means including but not limited to using notes, calculators or mobile phones when not permitted.

+6. Tampering with equipment provided for a given assessment, such as tampering with or shutting down the computer during a computer-based assessment.

+7. Any attempt to change one's grade by unauthorised means.

+8. Any act which aids another person in committing an act of academic misconduct.